 - Bring the milk to a boil and then simmer on low heat for 10 minutes

 - Then add cardamom powder and simmer for another 5 minutes until aromatic.

 - Add saffron strands mix and simmer for 10 minutes.

 - Now, add fried dry fruits, dates, vermicelli, sugar and mix.

 - Simmer for another 10 minutes atleast.
 I usually prefer a little longer simmer time (20 minutes) after adding all the ingredients until it turns creamish in colour for the best sheer khurma taste.

 - Switch off the heat and prepare for tadka.
 Heat remaining ghee in a pan and add green cardamom pods, fry for few seconds.

 - Finally, pour the cardamom tempering over the sheer korma and it is ready to serve

 - The above measure and recipe of sheer korma is for 5 litres of milk.
 If you want to make it for 1 litre of milk then use, 4-5 dates, 20 grams of almonds (20 pieces atleast), 20 grams of pistachios (25-30 peices) and 2 tablespoons of charoli nuts.

 - 1 litre of milk will make a use of approx 50-60 grams of fine nylon vermicelli and 50 grams of ghee.
 Sugar can be added as per you taste.
 Using these measures, go ahead with making of Hyderabadi sheer khurma with 1 litre milk.
-Preparation time and Cooking time will also differ here, it will take much less time to make sheer korma from 1 litre of milk.
+Preparation time and cooking time will also differ here, it will take much less time for 1 litre of milk.